googleapis/python-bigquery/docs/usage/pandas.rst

    pip install --upgrade pandas

-Alternatively, you can install the BigQuery python client library with :mod:`pandas` by running:
+Alternatively, you can install the BigQuery Python client library with :mod:`pandas` by running:

 .. code-block:: bash

-   pip install --upgrade google-cloud-bigquery[pandas]
+   pip install --upgrade 'google-cloud-bigquery[pandas]'

 To retrieve query results as a :class:`pandas.DataFrame`: